 Dunnair operations continue to make a positive contribution to Group earnings and help in sourcing components and parts from China.

 (v) South East Asia

-The Singapore distributor appointed in 2019 continues to source opportunities that were unavailable to the Company before this appointment.
-Sales in Singapore this last financial year were similar to the 2021/22 financial year.
+The Singapore distributor continues to source opportunities that were unavailable to the Group before its appointment.

+Sales in Singapore this last financial year were similar to the 2022/23 financial year.